Atorvastatin: Benefits, Uses, Dosage, Side Effects, and Complete Guide

 Severe Muscle Conditions

-In rare cases, severe muscle breakdown can occur.
-Symptoms may include intense muscle pain and dark-colored urine.
+In cases severe muscle breakdown can occur from atorvastatin.
+Symptoms may include muscle pain and dark-colored urine.

 Warning Signs

-Seek medical attention if you notice severe muscle pain, unusual fatigue, or yellowing of the skin.
+Seek attention if you notice severe muscle pain, unusual fatigue or yellowing of the skin from atorvastatin.

 Drug Interactions